hashim6789/DSA-in-JS/README.md

 - **Strings**: Manipulation, common operations, and algorithms.
 - **Practice Tasks**: Sample operations and tasks related to these topics.

-**Key Files**:
+**Key Folders**:
-- `arrays.js`: Implementations and operations related to arrays.
+- `arrays`: Implementations and operations related to arrays.
-- `linkedLists.js`: Code for single and double linked lists.
+- `linkedLists`: Code for single and double linked lists.
-- `strings.js`: String manipulation and common algorithms.
+- `strings`: String manipulation and common algorithms.

 ## Week 2: Intermediate Data Structures and Sorting Algorithms
 **Content Covered**: